Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 The following day, Biden and the leaders of 17 other countries released a joint statement calling for the immediate release of the hostages.

-At the end of April, Israel made what Secretary Blinken called an “extraordinarily generous” proposal to pause the fighting in Gaza and release hostages.
+At the end of April, Israel made what Secretary of State Antony Blinken called an “extraordinarily generous” proposal to pause the fighting in Gaza and release hostages.
 “The only thing standing between the people of Gaza and a ceasefire is Hamas,” he said.
 Reportedly, one of the concessions Israel made was to ask for only 33 hostages instead of 40 in the first phase of the agreement.
 This may be because fewer hostages are still alive.
 Israel also offered a 40-day ceasefire and the release of perhaps thousands of prisoners.

 The proposal has caused a rift in the government, with far-right members threatening to bring down the government if the invasion of Rafah is canceled.
 With the support of other ministers, Netanyahu has prioritized reaching a hostage deal.
 Nevertheless, he reiterated, “The idea that we stop the war before achieving all of its goals is out of the question.
 We will enter Rafah and eliminate the Hamas battalions there – with or without a deal, in order to achieve absolute victory.”